ArminJo/ServoEasing/README.md

 - [C functions on Github](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c)
 - [Interactive cubic-bezier](http://cubic-bezier.com)

+# Modifying library properties
+To access the Arduino library files from a sketch, you have to first use `Sketch/Show Sketch Folder (Ctrl+K)` in the Arduino IDE.<br/>
+Then navigate to the parallel `libraries` folder and select the library you want to access.<br/>
+The library files itself are located in the `src` sub-directory.<br/>
+If you did not yet store the example as your own sketch, then with Ctrl+K you are instantly in the right library folder.

 ## Using PCA9685 16-Channel Servo Expander
-To enable it, use `Sketch/Show Sketch Folder (Ctrl+K)` in the Arduino IDE, navigate to the `src` folder, open ServoEasing.h and comment out line 32 or define global symbol `USE_PCA9685_SERVO_EXPANDER` which is yet not possible in Arduini IDE:-(.
+To enable it, open the library file ServoEasing.h and comment out line 37 or define global symbol `USE_PCA9685_SERVO_EXPANDER` which is yet not possible in Arduini IDE:-(.

 ## Using the included Lightweight Servo library
 Using the **Lightweight Servo Library** reduces sketch size and makes the servo pulse generating immune to other libraries blocking interrupts for a longer time like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
-To enable it, use `Sketch/Show Sketch Folder (Ctrl+K)` in the Arduino IDE, navigate to the `src` folder, open ServoEasing.h and comment out line 43 or define global symbol `USE_LEIGHTWEIGHT_SERVO_LIB` which is yet not possible in Arduini IDE:-(.<br/>
+To enable it, open the library file ServoEasing.h and comment out line 46 or define global symbol `USE_LEIGHTWEIGHT_SERVO_LIB` which is yet not possible in Arduini IDE:-(.<br/>
 If not using the Arduino IDE take care that Arduino Servo library sources are not compiled / included in the project.

 ## Reducing library size